Pigmented villonodular synovitis

 - other joints

-- localised - most common and usually extra-articular (PVNB and PVNTS) 2.
+- localized: most common and usually extra-articular (PVNB and PVNTS) 2

-- diffuse - (i.e. involves all of the contiguous synovium) is the most common form of intra-articular disease, although local intra-articular is also sometimes seen.
+- diffuse (i.e. involves all of the contiguous synovium): is the most common form of an intra-articular disease, although local intra-articular involvement is also sometimes seen

 Typically PVNS is a monoarticular condition and joints with large synovial surfaces are predictably most frequently affected.
 The remainder of this article focuses on intra-articular disease (PVNS).

-On plain film, features are relatively non-specific with appearances mainly being those of a joint effusion.
-Marginal erosions may be present but it is not possible to distinguish PVNS from synovial chondromatosis (non ossified synovial osteochondromatosis).
+On radiographs, features are relatively nonspecific with appearances mainly being those of a joint effusion.
+Bone density and joint space are preserved until the late stages.
+No calcification is seen.
+Extrinsic marginal pressure erosions may be present, but it is not possible to distinguish PVNS from synovial chondromatosis (non-ossified synovial osteochondromatosis).
+There may be suggestion of focal areas of soft tissue swelling surrounding the joint +/- dense soft-tissues from hemosiderin deposition.

-MRI typically shows masslike synovial proliferation with lobulated margins.
-This may be extensive in the diffuse form or limited to a well-defined single nodule in the localized form 9.
+MRI typically shows mass-like synovial proliferation with lobulated margins.
+This may be extensive in the diffuse form or limited to a well-defined single nodule in the localized form 9 with low signal intensity due to hemosiderin deposition.

 - low to intermediate signal